The importance of APIs in digital banking

 Uniform Interface

-All requests and responses must follow a common protocol on how to format their messages.
+All requests and responses must follow a common protocol for formatting their messages.
 This ensures that the client and server correctly understand each other.
 Otherwise, small discrepancies would result in lost or scrambled data.

 The majority of RESTful APIs use HTTP or HTTPS (Hyper-Text Transfer Protocol Secure) as a common language.